 While role-play is usually done as a fun way to learn, it is still best to prepare.
 After all, it is a valuable activity that can boost confidence and helps sales representatives internalize product knowledge.

-Here are five ways to prepare for a sales roleplay, according to SalesPop:
+Here are five ways to prepare for a sales role-play exercises, according to SalesPop:

 - Set manageable objectives.